MEStevenson-7/DSC80-FinalProject/README.md

   <div class="section" id="bivariate-analysis">
     <h2>&#128200; Bivariate Analysis</h2>
     <h3>Number of Ingredients vs. Rating</h3>
     <p>This plot shows a slight positive trend: recipes with more ingredients tend to receive higher average ratings.
-Although we used a linear trend to describe the correlation, a quadratic trend would fit the data better.</p>
+Although we used a linear trend to describe the correlation, a quadratic trend would fit the data better for predictions.</p>
     <div class="plot">
     <iframe
     src="plot/ing_rating.html"